 Some things can only be understood when you’re in a living room fort.

 Living Room Fort is edited by photographer Mark Lund.
 His photography explores the modern idea of “home”.
-Mark lives in Brooklyn with his wife, fashion-stylist Alyssa Dineen and their two fort-building daughters – Hayden and Story Jane.
+Mark lives in Brooklyn with his two fort-building daughters – Hayden and Story Jane.

 Mark Lund Photography.